QR code: Frame QR

-Accessible QR (AQR)

-Accessible QR (AQR) is a type of QR code that combines a standard QR code with a dot-dash pattern positioned around one corner of the code to provide product information for people who are blind and partially sighted.
-The codes, announce product categories and product details such as instructions, ingredients, safety warnings, and recycling information.
-The data is structured for the needs of users who are blind or partially sighted and offers larger text or audio output.
-It can read QR codes from a metre away, activating the smartphone's accessibility features like VoiceOver to announce product details.

 tQR

 tQR (also known as tQR code) is a QR code specially designed for rail transport to distinguish between the different opening and closing positions of platform screen doors, which vary depending on rolling stock.
 The initial "t" stands for "toughness" and "train".
 It has an outer frame, and its main feature is that it can be restored even if up to 50% of data bytes is missing.
 It was jointly developed by Denso Wave and the Tokyo Metropolitan Bureau of Transportation.
 It is stuck to the outside of the doors of rolling stock and stores the train composition number and the car number.
 The tQR reader installed on the platform detects the position of tQR, which allows it to detect the opening and closing of doors and the movement of rolling stock.
-If it is easily readable, it could be exploited for mischiefs, so it is not compatible with existing QR codes and cannot be read by standard cameras on smartphones or other devices.
+If it is easily readable, it could be exploited for mischief, so it is not compatible with existing QR codes and cannot be read by standard cameras on smartphones or other devices.